 How do I get an IRD number?

-An IRD number is your personal tax number which you keep for life.
-If you do not have an IRD number, then income you earn will be taxed at a higher rate.
-The IRD website has a guide on how to get an IRD number.
+An IRD number is your personal tax number which you keep for life, and you should be careful to whom you disclose it.
+If you do not have an IRD number then any income you earn will be taxed at the higher, no-declaration rate.

 What is a tax code, and how do I know what mine is?

-Tax codes are part of the Pay as You Earn (PAYE) system.
-If you need to find out what the tax code for your situation is, you should visit the IRD webpage on tax codes.
+If you need to find out what the tax code for your situation is, you should visit the Inland Revenue webpage on tax codes.

 What are my responsibilities when paying taxes?